Monday, February 21, 2011

 So I find myself baking a lot of chicken because I don't have to watch it constantly.
 One of my favorites is a spicy chicken.
 You start off with a cookie sheet and some foil.
 Lay your chicken out, add some oil (I use sesame oil for the spicy chicken), red chili pepper flakes [any other seasonings you like], hot sauce, jalapenos, and of course salsa.
 The more you cover the chicken the more moist it will be when it's done baking I've noticed.

+Wrap up the foil around the chicken (but make sure if you're using more than one piece of chicken that they don't get pushed together and overlap) and place in a preheated oven at 425.
+I usually use chicken breast tenderloins so they bake faster (20-25min).
 While the chicken is baking, place your tortilla chips on an oven safe plate (or a 9x11in cake pan works great if you're feeding a whole family!).
 Grate your cheese (I love spicy so I use pepperjack) and sprinkle over the top of your chips.
 I then add beans, refried or black beans work great.
 Make sure you don't have any big clumps.
 Then sprinkle a little more cheese, and add olives, jalapenos, salsa and whatever else you like (or even a second layer of chips!).

 Wednesday, February 2, 2011